material-foundation/material-remixer-android/PROJECT_STRUCTURE.md

 The entry point to the Remixer Annotation Processor is the `RemixerAnnotationProcessor` class.
 This class finds all annotations in your code that are registered in `SupportedMethodAnnotation` and creates a `MethodAnnotation` object for each annotation found and an `AnnotatedClass` object for each class that has at least one of the supported annotations.

 `AnnotatedClass` is responsible for writing out a helper class that contains all generated callbacks for annotations in the corresponding source class, and `bind(SourceClass activity)` method that generates all the remixer variable instances.
 This generated class is deterministically named `<SourceClass>_RemixerBinder` and implements `com.google.android.libraries.remixer.annotation.RemixerBinder.Binder`.
-The generated class is found at runtime through reflection and it depends on the names for the source class and the generated class to be kept intact by proguard, which is why the following proguard rules are present in `remixer_ui` [1]:
+The generated class is found at runtime through reflection and it depends on the names for the source class and the generated class to be kept intact by proguard, which is why the following proguard rules are present in `remixer_ui` <sup id="a1">[1](#f1)</sup>:

 ```
   -keep interface com.google.android.libraries.remixer.annotation.RemixerBinder$Binder